Melaleuca trip part 2

 Melaleuca squamea had come into full profusion while I was watching rain.
 It likes the bog under Mt Pillinger.

 Exhausted from lack of sleep, and perhaps having picked up a bug, I started feeling sick.
 I set out to join the others, as planned, but decided that I really didn’t have such a long day in me.
 It was time to get out.
 I turned around and returned to the hut.
-Yet another action that was not according to the orginal plan.
+Yet another action that was not according to the original plan.
 My dog, picked up a day early, was thrilled at the unexpected day’s reprieve from the kennel.
 (It’s a great kennel, but she loves being home with me.)
 She sang with delight at my appearance, almost dislocating the shoulder of the carer fetching her.

 Nelson Falls and more Oct 2024